 Welcome to Atkinson

-We are delighted to have received a glowing Ofsted report after their recent inspection in October 2019.
+We are delighted to have received another ‘good’ judgement from Ofsted which we have achieved consecutively for five years.
+This demonstrates that Atkinson consistently delivers good quality of care and strives to continually improve practice, enabling better outcomes for children and young people.
 The inspectors said that each young person feels ‘safe and secure’ and receives ‘good quality individualised care’.
-The Ofsted team rated educational outcomes, safeguarding, leadership and the progress of the young people as ‘good’.
 Staff are highly motivated and dedicated, and the children are listened to and fully involved in their care planning.
 Each young person is given opportunities to express their needs and to explain what is important to them and to make contributions towards their own futures and to life in the home.
-Ofsted 2019
+Ofsted, October 2019

 We believe that all children and young people who have experienced abuse should be supported by professionals who fully understand the impact of trauma emotionally, socially and physically.
 We are committed to delivering therapeutic holistic interventions through trauma informed practice.